dynamsoft-docs/document-viewer-docs/features/advanced/imagefilter.md

 ## Configure built-in image filter

-DDV has a bulit-in image filter handler.
+DDV has a built-in image filter handler.
 To configure it, please refer to the code below.

 ```typescript
 const imageFilter = new Dynamsoft.DDV.ImageFilter();